thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Phase 2: Preparing for P1
 		</td>
 		<td>
-			Understand the joys and benefits of being a parent, through financial aid for your child from birth to school, as well as information on the new offerings and pedagogy of our education system.
+			Enjoy the ease of browsing through information on the new offerings and pedagogy of our education system.
 		</td>
 	</tr>
 	<tr>